Professor Viktor TsepelinProfessor in Condensed Matter Physics

 My current research directions include investigating pure quantum turbulence in superfluids, building and cooling detectors based on micro and nano-electromechanical systems, developing a compact refrigerator for quantum computing platforms, and looking for dark matter using properties of superfluid He3.

-I have graduated from Tartu University in Estonia.
-During my doctorate degree at the Low Temperature Laboratory at Helsinki University of Technology I have conducted optical studies of morphology and growth kinetics of helium-3 crystals below 1 mK.
-After doctorate degree I have spent three years at the Stanford University researching magnetization of superfluid Helium-3 in the vicinity of superfluid transition.
-Presently I am a member of Lancaster Ultra Low Temperature Group.
+I am an alumnus of Tartu University in Estonia, where during my master degree I studied scillators at liquid helium temperatures.
+My interest in low temperatures has exploded during my doctorate degree at the Low Temperature Laboratory at Helsinki University of Technology where I measured morphology and growth kinetics of helium-3 crystals below 1 mK using optical interferometry.
+After doctorate degree I have spent three years at the Stanford University in a group of Doug Osheroff researching magnetization of superfluid Helium-3 in the vicinity of superfluid transition.
+I started to work at Lancaster Ultra Low Temperature Group as a postdoc in 2004 and received an EPSRC Advanced Research Fellowship in 2006.
+In 2008 I was awarded the International Union of Pure and Applied Physics Young Scientist Prize for my contribution to the fields of quantum crystals and quantum turbulence.
+Presently I am Head of Lancaster Ultra Low Temperature Group.

 PHYS112 - 1st year undergraduate course on Integration

 PHYS132 - 1st year undergraduate course on Basic Physics Skills (Problem Solving and Data Analysis)

 PHYS352 - 3rd year undergraduate Low Temperature Physics laboratory (Superfluidity and Superconductivity)

 2020 - Andrew Guthrie - "Nanoscale Devices for Studying Quantum Fluids and Electrostatic Field-Effects in Superconducting Nanoconstrictions"